-We’ve already read all the manuals and are happy to explain what we’ve learned to you, but sometimes you have a question in the middle of the night.
+We’ve already read all the hardwood floor equipment manuals for rented floor refinishing machines at Pete’s Hardwood Floors.
+We are happy to explain what we’ve learned to you, but sometimes you have a question in the middle of the night.
 That’s a good time to refer to the operators’ manuals.

 Here are the links to each manual for our rental equipment.

 Sander Operating Manuals

 Buffer Operating Manuals

 Why can’t I use my palm sander to remove edger swirl?